Deboss vs. Emboss

 Cards can be produced the way that emboss can be visible only on one side.
 This way printed cards have to be duplexed with a flat paper sheet.
 Such card is more expensive as the paper sheets need to be specially duplexed and also cannot be regular guillotine cut so need to be special die cut.

 Deboss and emboss can be done without ink (blind emboss/deboss)) and with ink.
 Usually, embossed objects better look done without ink, because, due to falling shadows, it looks much more expressive then emboss with ink or foil.
-Check out how impressive can look embossed business cards.
+Check out how impressive can look business cards with emboss.

 Emboss with ink